 Steve Ruddock Bio

 Steve Ruddock is a veteran of the poker media, contributing to offline and online publications centered on the regulated US online gambling industry.
 These include OnlinePokerReport.com, PlayNJ.com, USPoker.com as well as USA Today.
 Steve is based in Massachusetts and is also a poker player.
-Steve is the content director for BettingUSA and the Editor-in-Chief of Gaming Law Review.
+Additionally, Steve is the content director for BettingUSA and the Editor-in-Chief of Gaming Law Review.

 Recent Posts by Steve Ruddock